shaheenery/udacity_ds_and_a_project2/README.md

 #### Analysis

-For `LinkedList.union()` the complexity is O(n) since each element in both lists must be iterated over.
+For `LinkedList.union()` the time complexity is O(n) since each element in both lists must be iterated over, O(n + m).
 I chose to use the Python `set()` as an intermediary data structure to remove duplicate values.
 For a set, `add` and `pop` are O(1) operations as the internal implementation is typically a dictionary.
+The worst case for the space complexity of `union()` is O(n) because both lists could have different values from each other requiring us to store a new linked list of size O(n + m).

 For `LinkedLinked.intersection()` the time and space complexity are also O(n) for the same reasons.
 Both lists must be iterated over.
 And even though an additional check is made for a value's inclusion in both intermediary sets, the O(1) nature of the check only ups the complexity to 2n which simplifies to O(n).
+The worst case for space for `intersection` is if list n contained all of list m (or vice versa) giving us a complexity of O(m).

-Without the use of an intermediary data structure with O(1) lookups e.g. iterating through list B for each item in list A, the complexity would then be O(n * n)
+Without the use of an intermediary data structure with O(1) lookups e.g. iterating through list B for each item in list A, the time complexity would then be O(n * n)